betty-van/100-days-of-code/r1-log.md

 ## Day 6: 10-26-19
   - Finished Runoff and submitted
   - Starting Pset 4
-  - Finished up to blur of Filter, understanding pointers and malloc took all day on and off
+  - Finished up to reflect of Filter, understanding pointers and malloc took all day on and off
+  - Pseudocode for Filter blur written down with visuals
   - LeetCode weekly contest tonight at 7: 30pm

 ## Day 7: 10-27-19